allyourbankarebelongtous/pleb-vpn/README.md

 access to my vps to go clearnet.
 You would be paying for vps access/use, not for Pleb-VPN.

+If there are any other plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz hybrid option!
+This will work with any public VPN that uses openvpn for its connection and allows port forwarding.

 **You can also set up your VPS to share with others as a VPN if you like to help increase the availability of clearnet/hybrid nodes on the lightning network!**